alexnitta/employee-directory/README.md

 You'll need to make sure Docker ([Mac](https://docs.docker.com/docker-for-mac/install/)/[Windows](https://docs.docker.com/docker-for-windows/install/)) is installed before you begin.

 1. From within `server/`, start up Dgraph and GraphQL: `docker-compose up`
 2. The first time you run the app, Dgraph will be empty.
-Run the following command to import sample data:
+Open a new terminal window, `cd` to `server/` and run the following command to import sample data:
     ```
     docker-compose exec api npm run seed-db
     ```